rohithasrk/GSoC-Organisation-Scraper/README.md

 # Install dependencies
 [sudo] pip install -r requirements.txt

-# Run the app
+# Run the app without giving technology as a command line argument
 python scrape.py

 #Enter the technology of preference when prompted.

+# Run the app by giving technology as a command line argument
+python scrape.py javascript

+#To store the output to a text file use pipe
+python scrape.py ruby > ruby_orgs
 ```

 ### Screenshots :

-When browsed for python, some of the results are as shown below.
+When browsed for javascript and ruby, some of the results are as shown below.

 ![Python orgs 1](img/pyorgs.png)